 Meet the face of Mamogs

-Sligo native Michelle Doherty is a Postpartum Doula, Dona International trained and a qualified Early Years Educator.
-Michelle who continues to up skill also is paediatric first aid & CPR trained and is Garda vetted .
-Michelle brings with her over 20 years of caring for babies, young children and families and is also a mother of two children.
+Sligo native Michelle Doherty is a Dona International trained Postpartum Doula and a qualified Early Years Educator.
+Michelle who continues to up skill is also trained in paediatric first aid and a First Responded, she is Garda vetted .
+Michelle brings with her over 20 years experience of supporting and caring for babies, young children and the family unit.
+Michelle is also a mother.